JanssenProject/jans/docs/README.md

 ## SCIM-CLI

 SCIM is a specification designed to reduce the complexity of user management operations by providing a common user schema and the patterns for exchanging such schema using HTTP in a platform-neutral fashion.
 The aim of SCIM is achieving interoperability, security, and scalability in the context of identity management.
-Introducing SCIM-CLI which is going to help on performing such SCIM operations on the Janssen Server with ease and more readablity .
+**SCIM-CLI** which is going to help on performing such SCIM operations on the Janssen Server with ease and more readablity.

 Let's start with below command line: